reeyhanyilmaz/JavaScript-ToDoList/README.md

 # JavaScript-ToDoList
-This repository include To Do List project at Kodluyoruz.org JavaScript module.
+This repository include two different To Do List project.